Klabundo/CortexX/README.md

 ## 🧑‍💻 Project Collaboration

-This system is developed by Jonathan and his father as a long-term open-source initiative.
+This system is developed by Jonathan and Janne as a long-term open-source initiative.

 Future goals include: